carolinepesquier/GettingandCleaningData/README.md

 * README.md : present markdown file that details the analysis process.
 * TidyData.txt: the requested output table that is the tidy dataset from the "Human Activity Recognition Using Smartphones Dataset" - Version 1.0 raw dataset.
 * Run_analysis.R : the actual R code with steps to transform the raw dataset mentionned above to the tidy one.
-* Codebook.txt : the Code Book that describes the variables from the TidyData.txt file.
+* Codebook.md : the Code Book that describes the variables from the TidyData.txt file.

 Assignement, as stated in Coursera :